kill9zombie/elixir_dojo/DOJO.md

 Let's try a little experiment because yes, we have a problem.
 Assuming you haven't fixed it already, what happens if a player enters a command other than north, south, east, west or quit?
 Oh no, our Acceptor crashes!

 Try this.
 Connect two clients to our game, they should use different player names.
 In one of the telnet windows, send a bad command and watch it crash, leave the other at the `command>` prompt.
 Keep the Elixir shell running.
 Now add a drop through case statement in `acceptor.ex` (have a look at the pattern matching section if you want an example).
-Just display valid options, then go back into the main loop.
+Just display valid commands, then go back into the main loop.

 Once you've saved the file, reload the module with: